 In the western world, no desert is more beautiful than the Sonoran, with its majestic saguaro cacti and dramatic sunsets.
 In an ironic twist of fate, the American desert of this region has become a modern source of the finest Arabian horses.

-As the sun rises over the mountains east of Scottsdale, Arizona, David and Scott begin a day filled with the joys of a life with Arabian horses.
-While many people associate the pair with Scott's highly successful web-based businesses, they are also dedicated breeders of Arabian horses.
-A look at both ventures demonstrates that excellence is their standard.
+As the sun rises over the mountains east of Scottsdale, Arizona, David begins a day filled with the joys of a life with Arabian horses.

 The focus of our breeding program is to produce beautiful, typy Arabian horses capable of both a halter and performance career,” says David.
-“We also want horses that can contribute to a breeding program in a meaningful way,” Scott adds.
-Both believe the key to success is the time-honored formula of acquiring exceptional mares which possess individual quality combined with superb pedigrees.
-“For us, the determining factor is the tail female line,” explains David, “as breeding programs around the world have demonstrated time and time again the strength and consistency of certain female lines.
+“We also want horses that can contribute to a breeding program in a meaningful way,” he adds.
+David believes the key to success is the time-honored formula of acquiring exceptional mares which possess individual quality combined with superb pedigrees.
+“For me, the determining factor is the tail female line,” explains David, “as breeding programs around the world have demonstrated time and time again the strength and consistency of certain female lines.

-Stonewall Farms reflects the legacy of many o f the world’s most important breeding programs and international bloodline groups.
-The powerful beauty and breathtaking motion of Russian blood of the acclaimed sire Padron’s Psyche can be found in his daughter: Natalia Bey, out of the beautiful grey Bey Shah daughter Bey Shahreis.
-Three daughters of Natalia Bey are part of the younger broodmare collection, Penelope Bey SWF sired by the WH Justice son Ajman Moniscione and Wilhelmina Bey SWF sired by Selket Marque a son of the legandary Marwan Al Shaqab and Nairobia Bey SWF sired by Marsai Mara SWF.
+Stonewall Farm reflects the legacy of many of the world’s most important breeding programs and international bloodline groups.
+The powerful beauty and breathtaking motion of Russian blood of the acclaimed sire Padron’s Psyche can be found in three daughters of Natalia Bey (Padrons Psyche x Bey Shahreis), Penelope Bey SWF sired by the WH Justice son Ajman Moniscione and Wilhelmina Bey SWF sired by Selket Marque a son of the legandary Marwan Al Shaqab and Nairobia Bey SWF sired by Marsai Mara SWF.

 Stonewall Farm has long admired the Focus Farm breeding program developed by Loy and Linda Davidson.
 This distinguished breeding program was known throughout the world for producing superb horses with exotic heads, many of which carry a strong influence of Ruminaja Ali blood.
-Focus Vejora and Focus Starlet are both out of the beautiful mare Focus Fascination and feature the blood of Ruminaja Ali.
-Vejora on both her sire and dam sides and Starlet a daughter of WN Ultimate Star with Ruminaja Ali on her dam side.
+Focus Starlet is out of the beautiful mare Focus Fascination and feature the blood of Ruminaja Ali.
+Starlet a daughter of WN Ultimate Star with Ruminaja Ali on her dam side.
 Two of Focus Vejora's daughters are a part of the younger mare collection.
 Jude SWF by WH Justice and Arabella SWF by Rohara Extrem Justice.

 The remainder of our mares, often referred to as “our supporting cast,” is a unique collection.
 Gypsy Rose SWF is a Stonewall Farm bred mare from the first American bred foal crop of the Marwan Al Shaqab son ZT Marwteyn.
 A tall gorgeous grey mare Gypsy Rose SWF is out of the Shadow El Sher daughter Jumeriah Rose SWF.